yixinglin/sobot-rimulator/readme.md

 However, large interval will lead to wrong data-association in case that the robot is moving with a noisy motor, because the current robot pose estimated by the motion model can't be corrected in time.

-The most important parameters in terms of the occupancy mapping and path planning algorithms are:
+The most important parameters in terms of the occupancy gird mapping and path planning algorithms are:
-- `resolution`: Specifies the resolution of the grid map estimated by occupancy mapping algorithm.
+- `resolution`: Specifies the resolution of the grid map estimated by occupancy grid mapping algorithm.
 The mapping algorithm can handle high resolution maps efficiently, but high resolution can lead to performance problems of the GUI while grids are being drawn on the frames
 - `heuristic_weight`: Determines how important the heuristic term is when planning a path from the robot position to the goal.